"I want him home safe"; Father offers $5,000 reward for missing Magoffin County toddler

 Kenneth Howard was last seen around 7:30 p.m.
 Sunday night.
 Family members said they believe he may have walked out the back door of his home.

 "I would just like to see him come home safe," Elden said.
 "I guess it's adrenaline.
 I can't rest, can't eat.
 I've ate one bologna sandwich since Sunday."

 The search for the blonde-haired, blue-eyed boy lasted for about 23 hours before search teams suspended their efforts Monday night.
-The search resumed around noon on Tuesday.

 Outside Kenneth's home early Tuesday morning, his father, Elden Howard described how emotional this has been for him and his wife.